-Chatham House launched the project’s main report, ‘Illegal Logging and Related Trade: Indicators of the Global Response’ on 15 July 2010, at the Royal Society, London (for details of the launch click here).
+Chatham House launched the project’s main report, ‘Illegal Logging and Related Trade: Indicators of the Global Response’ on 15 July 2010, at the Royal Society, London.
 The report assesses the response and progress in 12 countries – five producer countries (Brazil, Cameroon, Ghana, Indonesia and Malaysia), two processing countries (China and Vietnam) and five consumer countries (Japan, the USA, the UK, France and the Netherlands).

 - This in-depth study demonstrates that actions taken by governments, civil society and the private sector over the last ten years in response to illegal logging and related trade have been extensive and had a considerable impact.

 - Illegal logging is estimated to have fallen by between 50 and 75 per cent during the last decade in Cameroon, the Brazilian Amazon and Indonesia, while imports of illegally sourced wood to the seven consumer and processing countries studied are down 30 per cent from their peak in 2004.